Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Experiments and Analysis

 \subsection{Parameters}

-The neural force manifold $\mathcal M$ was discretized using a $\bar \delta$ corresponding to $\delta = 2$mm depending on the material as we found this discretization to have good compromise between accuracy and computational speed.
+The neural force manifold $\mathcal M$ was discretized using $\bar \delta=0.0548$ as we found this discretization to be a good compromise between accuracy and computational speed.
 All rectangular papers used a penalty region $\mathcal L_s$ defined by $\bar l_s < 0.958$ while the square paper used one defined by $\bar l_s < 1.137$.
-This discrepancy is due to the fact that the diagonal paper has a smaller yield strength compared to the the rectangular paper, i.e., to prevent extremely high curvatures, a larger suspended length $\bar l_s$ range must be avoided.
+This discrepancy is due to the fact that the diagonal paper has a smaller yield strength compared to the rectangular paper; i.e., to prevent extremely high curvatures, a larger suspended length $\bar l_s$ range must be avoided.

 For closed-loop control, we chose to split all trajectories into $N=5$ intervals regardless of trajectory length.
-Furthermore, we use an extremely slick (i.e. low friction) table to showcase the robustness of our method.
-Using an empirical method, we measured the static coefficient of friction of our papers and the substrate to be approximately $\mu_s = 0.12$.
-For comparison, the static coefficient of friction for steel on steel (both lubricated with castor oil) is $\mu_s = 0.15$.
+Furthermore, we used a slick (i.e., low friction) table to demonstrate the robustness of our method.
+Note that smaller friction coefficients result in a significantly harder manipulation problem due to the lower threshold for sliding.
+This is made evident by the excessive sliding of the baseline algorithms shown later.
+Using an empirical method, we conducted measurements to determine the static coefficient of friction between the papers and substrate, yielding an approximate value of $\mu_s = 0.12$.